shamim1258/Shamim/Technology/Python/functions.md

     lis = [1, 3, 5, 6, 2, ]
     print(functools.reduce(lambda a, b: a+b, lis))
     # Output 17 = 1+3, 4+5, 9+6, 15+2

+-  `dir()`
+   -  It takes argument as objects and return the attributes build-in and custom for that object.